precice/calculix-adapter/docs/adapter-calculix-configure.md

 ### Supported elements

-The preCICE CalculiX adapter supports solid and shell elements.
-It can been used with both linear and quadratic tetrahedral (C3D4 and C3D10) and hexahedral (C3D8, C3D8I, and [C3D20](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node29.html)) elements.
-For shell elements, currently S3 and S6 tetrahedral elements are supported.
-There is a restriction when using nearest-projection mapping that you have to use tetrahedral elements.
-If a quasi 2D-3D case is set up (single element in out-of-place direction) then only linear elements are supported.
+The preCICE CalculiX adapter should support most elements when using `nodes-meshes`.
+It has been used with both linear and quadratic tetrahedral (C3D4 and C3D10) and hexahedral (C3D8, C3D8I, and [C3D20](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/node29.html)) elements.
+There is however a restriction when using nearest-projection mapping: in that case, you have to use tetrahedral elements.

+When using face meshes, only tetrahedra and hexaedra are supported.

+### Coupling to 2D simulations

+The adapter supports quasi 2D simulations when the z-direction is ignored.
+If you set the preCICE interface dimension to 2, the adapter will map data from the CalculiX 3D simulation to 2D space and vice-versa.
+The 3D simulation should be made of solid elements (or shells) of unit thickness.

+#### Behavior with `nodes-mesh`

+When writing continuous fields (such as temperature and displacements), the adapter will send data that is averaged over thickness.
+For conservative data (such as forces), sums are computed.
+When reading forces, the load applied to a 2D point will be spread evenly between the 3D points sharing the same x and y coordinates.

+#### Behavior with `faces-mesh`

+When using `faces-mesh`, the behavior in unchanged and the z-component is simply discarded.

 ### Nearest-projection mapping

 In order to use nearest-projection mapping, a few additional changes are required.
-The first is that the interface surface file (`.sur`) must be added to the Calculix input file.
+The first is that the interface surface file (`.sur`) must be added to the CalculiX input file.
 An example of the addition to the input file is given below

 ```text
 *INCLUDE, INPUT=all.msh